Curacao scuba diving offers something for everyone. With wall dives, wreck dives and shore dives, you should be able to find something you like.

 There are over 100 dive sites and more than 40 permanent mooring buoys, so finding your type of site shouldn't be a problem.
-To find out more about Curacao, check out our main Curacao diving page and our page of Curacao maps.

 The ship is now encrusted in colorful corals and sponges - you'll see orange, red, green, yellow and purple during your dive.
 There are lots of fish watching over the ship including barracuda, snappers and soldierfish.
 You can swim through the ship but, as usual, be careful of sharp objects.

 You can dive this from shore but it is recommended to do this as a boat dive.
 The swim out can be pretty rough.
 This is an advanced dive given the depth of the wreck and the frequent strong currents.
 Visibility usually averages 75-100 feet.
 Many say this is Curacao scuba diving at its best.

 This site is one of, if not the, most famous dive sites in Curacao.
 Located on the northwest side of Curacao, it is just offshore from Sanu Pretu.
 The site gets its name from star coral heads that have been eroded at their base.
 They now look like a giant stalk sporting a mushroom head, some over 10 feet in diameter.

 Mushroom Forest is a gently sloping reef starting in about 40 feet of water and goes to about 60 feet until you reach a steep drop off.
 There is usually just a very light current here so it is accessible to all levels of divers.
 Average depth is about 40-50 feet with visibility close to 100 feet.
 This is done as a boat dive with most dive operators scheduling a trip out here every week.

 Expect to see turtles, porcupinefish, trunkfish, lobster, parrotfish, eels and much more.